KfirHev/KfirDemoAutomation/README.md

 - Use `--browser_type` to specify the browser (default is chrome; other options include firefox and edge).
 - Use `--run_env` to choose the environment (default is local; you can also select docker).

+### View Reports

+#### HTML Reports

+1.Browse to the project Reports folder and choose the report ,you can drag and drop it to any browser to view it.
+2.The HTML report name represent the date & time of the run.
+3.The report include all the run data for each test case and their status 4.Upon failure the report will include the screenshot when it failed and the specific error logs

+#### Jenkins Reports

+1.Open the Jenkins view

 ## Planned Enhancements

 Future updates will aim to extend the functionality and robustness of this framework, with potential additions including: